What is Green Building? Benefits and Cost of Green Building

 - Usage of resources that are non-toxic, ethical and sustainable

-- Keeping environment as priority concern in design, construction and operation
+- Keeping the environment as a priority concern in design, construction and operation

 - Consideration of occupants living around the location in design, construction and operation